tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 ## Overview

 Verification is how you check that your code interacted with mocks as expected.
-Smockable provides comprehensive verification capabilities through the `__verify` property on generated mocks, allowing you to inspect call counts, received parameters, and call order.
+Smockable provides comprehensive verification capabilities through the global `verify()` function, allowing you to inspect call counts, received parameters, and call order.

-The `__verify` is available anytime afer the creation of the mock, representing its current state.
+The `verify()` function can be called anytime after the creation of the mock, representing its current state.
 This means in advanced test scenarios, you can verify the state of the mock at multiple points during the test.

 ## Basic Verification